apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Sets the ALPN string that |TS| will send to the origin in the ClientHello of TLS handshakes.
-   Configuring this to an empty string (the default configuration) means that the ALPN extension will not be sent as a part of the TLS ClientHello.
+   Configuring this to an empty string (the default configuration) means that the ALPN extension will not be sent as a part of the TLS ClientHello, resulting in HTTP/1.x being negotiated for all origin-side connections.

    Configuring the ALPN string provides a mechanism to control origin-side HTTP protocol negotiation.
+Including ``h2`` in the ALPN list is required for negotiatnge origin-side HTTP/2 connections.

    Configuring this requires an understanding of the ALPN TLS protocol extension.
 See `RFC 7301 <https://www.rfc-editor.org/rfc/rfc7301.html>`_ for details about the ALPN protocol.
    See the official `IANA ALPN protocol registration
    <https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids>`_